isebarn/va_api/README.md

 Add these environment variables to the file ```/venv/bin/activate```
 ```
-# not necesary when running gunicorn, only debug
+# FLASK_APP and FLASK_ENV not necesary when running gunicorn, only when running with flask
+export FLASK_APP=main.py
+export FLASK_ENV=development

 export DATABASE=<database connection string>
 export USERNAME=<username>
 export PASSWORD=<password>